prometheus/client_ruby/README.md

 process will probably keep their own counters, which need to be aggregated when receiving a Prometheus scrape, to report coherent total numbers.

-For Counters and Histograms (and quantile-less Summaries), this is simply a matter of summing the values of each process.
+For Counters, Histograms and quantile-less Summaries this is simply a matter of summing the values of each process.

 For Gauges, however, this may not be the right thing to do, depending on what they're measuring.
 You might want to take the maximum or minimum value observed in any process, rather than the sum of all of them.
-You may also want to export each process's individual value.
+By default, we export each process's individual value, with a `pid` label identifying each one.

-In those cases, you should use the `store_settings` parameter when registering the metric, to specify an `:aggregation` setting.
+If these defaults don't work for your use case, you should use the `store_settings` parameter when registering the metric, to specify an `:aggregation` setting.

 ```ruby
 free_disk_space = registry.gauge(:free_disk_space_bytes,